woll0r/k8s-cluster/docs/overview.md

 - Github actions check for code formatting, build docs and some other very important background tasks on Git changes.
 - [System Upgrade Controller] will automatically update k3s.
 - [Kured] automatically reboots the nodes whenever reboots are required for OS updates.
-- [Renovate] will automatically open pull requests for new versions of Helm charts and container images, with some help from the [k8s-at-home Github action] for annotations.
+- [Renovate] will automatically open pull requests for new versions of Helm charts and container images.

 [k3s]: https://k3s.io/
 [ansible-role-k3s]: https://github.com/PyratLabs/ansible-role-k3s/